-- A. Cumulative HT grade point average (GPA) of 2.5 or higher - B. Completed student teaching with a grade of "C" or better - C. Degree conferred from Huston-Tillotson University
+- 1. Cumulative HT grade point average (GPA) of 2.75 or higher - 2.
+Successful completion of student teaching as evidenced by written observations and evaluations from the cooperating teacher and the HT field supervisor - 3.
+Bachelor's degree conferred from Huston-Tillotson University